murphya14/Fitness-webpage/README.md

 This business and website is meeting the increasing demand of current and potential customers to succeed in __their__ fitness goals.
 In addition to this, it is creating a platform that is capable of appealing to all budgets and preference for delivary that will achieve the desired result for customers.
-There is the option of tailored programs, following a group program or an online consultation.
+There is the option of tailored program or following a group program.
 The aim of this website is to convey this information to potential customers and prompt contact.

-This is a B2C website which triggers emotive response through testimonials, images, video clips and ease of purchase in order to create customers.
+This is a B2C website which triggers emotive response through testimonials, images, video clips and ease of contact in order to create customers.
-Pricing is conveyed clearly with a simple method to meke contact.
+Pricing is conveyed clearly with a clear and simple method to contact the Business directly.
 In addition to this, there is an offer of a free consultation for the most expensive package which is the tailored programs.
 This offers an incentive for potential customers.

 ## UX Design

-The purpose of this website is mainly to attract new customers.
+The purpose of this website is mainly to attract new customers and make them aware of the current offer (Free Consultation for the Personal Training Package.)
-It is a source of information for current customers as it provides social media links as well as a group fitness timetable.
+It is a source of information for current customers as it provides social media links, a group fitness timetable, details on classes and a video of the classes.
+Customers can find out more about the founders background as well as what's involved in Personal Training.
+They have the ability to contact the Business and can tick the box to be sent any customer offers.
 The content is laid out to allow the customer navigate easily to find the information which they require.
+This includes a 'back-to-top' button and prompting links.

 __The target customer has the following qualities:__
 * Health orientated/ Looking to establish fitness goals
-* Is english speaking
 * Has disposable income
+* Wants to be part of a community

 __The goal for visitors to the site, created the following brainstorm for the User story:__